Skip to main content

 Shaping Europe’s digital future

-Implementation of the Public Sector Information Directive
+Public Sector Information Directive - implementation

 The Commission has created a detailed list on how different countries have implemented the Public Sector Information (PSI) directive